CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (a) Licensees shall personally sign and attest to all reports required by this chapter or by statute.

-(b) Licensees are personally responsible for, and shall be physically present during, the day-to-day operation of gear licensed under this chapter and section 2903 of the code (relating to boat and net licenses for boundary lakes).
+(b) Trap net licensees are personally responsible for, and shall be physically present during, the day-to-day operation of gear licensed under this chapter and section 2903 of the code (relating to boat and net licenses for boundary lakes).
 Day-to-day operation of gear includes setting, lifting, pulling and cleaning of nets and the sorting and landing of catch.
 If exigent circumstances preclude the physical presence of the licensee during the day-to-day operation of gear, the licensee shall notify in advance the Northwest Region Law Enforcement Office.

-(c) A licensee shall prove to the satisfaction of the Commission that the licensee is responsible to carry out the obligations of the license.
+(d) A licensee shall prove to the satisfaction of the Commission that the licensee is responsible to carry out the obligations of the license.
 The proof shall consist of the following:

 (1) For the first year of application for a license, the applicant shall show proof of ownership or lease of gear authorized for license under this chapter and section 2903 of the code.